Brayan Borges: Early life

-Career
+Football career

 Youth career

-Brayan began his football journey in 2014 with the Corinthians U-14 team.
-In 2015, he moved to Brasilis, where he played at U-15 level.
+Borges began his football career in 2014 with the youth academy of Corinthians, playing at under-14 level.
+In 2015, he joined Brasilis, where he played in the under-15 category.

-In 2016, he joined FC Cascavel, competing in the U-17 category.
-During that season, he played 11 matches and scored 4 goals.
-In 2017, he transferred to Sport Club Campo Mourão where he made 5 appearances and scored 3 goals with the U-18 squad.
+In 2016, Borges played for FC Cascavel at under-17 level, making 11 appearances and scoring four goals.
+In 2017, he joined Sport Club Campo Mourão, where he made five appearances and scored three goals for the under-18 team.